On face angles of tetrahedra with a given base: Mappings of special parts of the cylinder

 where $\varphi\in[-\arctan(4/3),\pi - \arctan(4/3)]$;

 where $\varphi\in\left[\arctan(3/4),\arctan(3/4) + \pi\right]$. \end{example}

-On the Fig.~\ref{Image_Cyl}, we show the cylinder images for the cases when the base $ABC$ is an acute-angled, regular-angled and obtuse-angled triangle, respectively.
-On the Fig.~\ref{Part_image_Cyl}, the parts of the cylinder image that are parts of the boundary $\BFT$ of $\CFT$ are depicted (see the last section for details).
+In Fig.~\ref{Image_Cyl}, we show the cylinder images for the cases when the base $ABC$ is an acute-angled, right-angled and obtuse-angled triangle, respectively.
+In Fig.~\ref{Part_image_Cyl}, the parts of the cylinder image that are parts of the boundary $\BFT$ of $\CFT$ are depicted (see the last section for details).

-The Fig. \ref{Image0} shows the image of the set $\Pi^0 \setminus S$ under the map $F$, the lower part of the surface is the image of the set $\mathbb{B}_{-}$, and the upper part is the image of the set $\mathbb{B}_{+}$.
+Fig. \ref{Image0} shows the image of the set $\Pi^0 \setminus S$ under the map $F$, the lower part of the surface is the image of the set $\mathbb{B}_{-}$, and the upper part is the image of the set $\mathbb{B}_{+}$.